chandanaraj22/cloud-waf-project/docs/MASTER_ARCHITECTURE.md

 - Traffic volume is moderate and suitable for experimentation
 - AI models are trained on representative log data
 - Automated actions are limited to non-destructive mitigations
+- The project prioritizes deployability and live demonstration

 ---

 ## 8. Future Enhancements (Not Implemented)

 - Real-time streaming detection
-- Reinforcement learning-based response tuning
+- Advanced visualization dashboards
 - Integration with SOAR platforms
-- Advanced threat intelligence feeds
+- Threat intelligence feed integration
-- Dashboard-based response controls
+- Adaptive response tuning

 ---

-## 9. Architecture Freeze Declaration
+## 9. Architecture Freeze Declaration (FINAL)

-This document represents the frozen system architecture for Week 0.
+This document represents the **final frozen system architecture** for the capstone project.

-Any changes to:
-- Core components
-- Data flow
-- Technology choices
+The following components are frozen:
+- Cloud Provider: Oracle Cloud Infrastructure (OCI – Always Free)
+- WAF: NGINX + ModSecurity
+- Application: Flask demo application
+- AI Model: Isolation Forest (Python)
+- Logging: File-based WAF and application logs (ELK-lite optional)
+- Automation: IP blocking and dynamic WAF rule updates

-must be reviewed and approved by all team members.
+Any changes to core components, data flow, or technology choices must be reviewed and approved by all team members.

----